kaionabuco/shoui520.github.io/docs/routine.md

 **Q: Leeches (Words not sticking)**

-Leeches are cards you can't recall no matter what.
+A: Leeches are cards you can't recall no matter what.
 Memory works by picking up on cues.
 When words don't stick, it means there are multiple things in the wider scope of the word that hinder you from picking up on any cues.
 In sum, you need more, or different information from what's on the card.
 To ameliorate the issue, I recommend looking at these leeches in example sentences.
 You can use [Jisho.org with the #sentence tag](https://jisho.org/search/%20%23sentences%20%E8%B8%8F%E3%82%80) to see example sentences with English translations.

 **Setting up a Japanese Keyboard**